danforthcenter/plantcv-annotate/docs/Points.md

     - label - The current label (default = "default")

 - **Attributes:**
-    - coords - dictionary of all coordinates per group label
+    - coords - dictionary of all coordinates per sample label
     - events - includes right and left click events
-    - count - dictionary that save the counts of different groups (labels)
+    - count - dictionary that save the counts of different groups (sample_labels)
     - label - the current label
     - sample_labels - list of all sample labels, one to one with coordinates collected
     - view_all - flag indicating whether or not to view all labels